Day 7: "Stillness & Surrender" / शांति और समर्पण

 Hold: 1 minute each side, 1 minute both knees (3 minutes total).

-Teacher's Note: The gentle rocking is deeply soothing for the nervous system.
-Invite students to close their eyes and allow themselves to enjoy it -- like a gentle self-massage, a quiet "thank you" to the body for everything it has done this week.
+Teacher's Note: The gentle rocking is deeply soothing.
+Invite students to close their eyes and enjoy it -- a quiet "thank you" to the body for everything it has done this week.

 ---